visualpharm/Lunacy/docs/index.md

 ## Desktop Apps

-[Desktop Apps](https://icons8.com/app) are Windows and IOS icons apps.
+[Desktop Apps](https://icons8.com/app) are Windows and Mac icons apps.
 The main idea behind the desktop apps is to provide offline access to our icons.
 Download it once and use it offline side by side with design tools of your choice.
 Ease of search and ease of use!
 Drag and drop icons from the app right into your design.
 It is that simple and effective!
 Take your dev process to the next level with our desktop apps!

 ## Icons API